 If your greetings bank for your younger school-age cousins is limited to just “学业进步” (xué yè jìn bù), it’s time for you up your game.

 This Chinese idiom wishes someone a good future ahead.
-It’s another good phrase to keep in mind if you have relatives who are still young or in school.
+It’s another good CNY greeting to keep in mind if you have relatives who are still young or in school.

-Needless to say, respecting our elders is extremely important, so try to have at least one CNY greeting in the bank for them.
+Needless to say, respecting our elders is extremely important, so try to have at least one advanced CNY greeting up your sleeve for them.
 And generally, you’d want to wish them a long and healthy life – which is precisely what this phrase is all about.

 To score some bonus points, you may also throw in the phrase 福如东海 (fú rú dōng hǎi) beforehand to wish them boundless fortune.